 What will I learn?

 The well control course covers all of the material and concepts as mandated by the IADC (International Association of Drilling Contractors) in their newly revised Introductory WellSharp program.
 The full course is twelve hours long.
 Topics include fundamental well pressures, fluids, gas properties, blowout prevention equipment, and well kill methods.

-Please click the above button to purchase the course and see the course price.
+Please see the course price above.
 This includes access to twelve hours of Well Control lessons, Well Control quizzes, Well Control exercises, animations, and the IADC Well Control certificate.

 Please email or call us to find out about any promotions or group discounts.
 We love hearing from our students, and we often give discounts to large groups or those in financial need!

 How long do I have to finish the course?

 The beauty of online well control school is that you can take the course anywhere, anytime!
 With the purchase of one course, you have 90 days to go through all the course material.
 You can work in between shifts on the rig or when you get a spare moment at home.
 You have 90 days to finish the well control course, but within that time you can spend as long as you would like.

 Why travel all the way to a classroom when you can take your well control training online?
 Why listen to a boring instructor for hours when you can go through an online well control school whenever you feel like it?

 After successful completion of the course and a pass grade on our online exam, you will receive a certificate from LearnToDrill honoring completion of the course.